St-Thierry/Portfolio-Website/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) properly.

-## Available Scripts on The Machine You'd Find A
+## Available Scripts on The Machine You'd Find

 In the project directory, you can run: